The manual describes how to tune the cascaded position controller using the Auto-tuning feature.

 The current version of the auto-tuning feature allows user to tune a BLDC motor drive.
 A load can be attached to the motor.
 However, if the motor position has very strict limits this feature is not recommended, because the motor may make a few full turns.

-Auto-tuning is performed in three steps:
+Auto-tuning is performed in two steps:

-Identifying the physical properties of the object to build a mathematical model of the target system.
+System identification Identifying the physical properties of the object to build a mathematical model of the target system.

 The Position Auto-tuning process calculates the gains for the cascaded controller automatically.

 In our experience, the cascaded PID controller structure is one of the most effective for motor control applications.
 For details see PID Controllers: Theory, Design, and Tuning